 PROTECT AND PRESERVE THE ENVIRONMENT.

 For us, it is not just the quality, design and function of our kitchens that counts.
 Environmental protection is written large.
 This starts with the procurement of our wood-based materials and runs through production all the way to logistics.
-The recycling of our wood waste to generate heat is the final link in the chain.
+The circle then closes when we dispose of our timber waste in compliance with the law for recycling to generate heat.

-We have been both PEFC™ and FSC® certified since September 2010, meaning that we hold both certificates of sustainable, social forestry – the first German kitchen manufacturer to achieve this.
+We have been both PEFC and FSC® certified since many years, meaning that we hold both certificates of sustainable, responsible forestry – the first German kitchen manufacturer to achieve this.
 Perhaps you are wondering what these certificates mean?
 To put it briefly, our wood-based materials are procured under fair conditions – fair to both humans and nature.
 Areas of forest worthy of protection are a no-go for us, just like significant conversion of forests to plantations, genetically modified planting and illegal deforestation.